slaurila/mlhep-2021-baseline/README.md

 ## Setup without CoCalc
 1. Download the data from [Kaggle](https://www.kaggle.com/c/mlhep2021-classification/data)
-2. Extract it into the repository root with `tar -xvf *.tar.xz`
+2. Extract it with `tar -xvf MLHEP-2021-train.tar.xz && tar -xvf MLHEP-2021-test.tar.xz`
 3. Install [poetry](https://python-poetry.org/docs/#installation)
 4. Set up the poetry environment with `poetry install`
+5. Change `config.ini[DATA][DatasetPath]` to the location of the extracted data
+6. Prefex all your commands with `poetry run`

 ## Training
-If you want to retrain the model just run:
+If you want to retrain the model from scratch just run:
 ```
 mv checkpoints checkpoints_bk && python train.py
 ```
 This will move the original checkpoints and run the experiment again.
-Note you can modify `config.ini` to loader the checkpoint without moving the files.
+Note you can modify `config.ini` to load the checkpoint without moving the files.

 ## Results
 To generate the report just run: